Jim-Shaddix/Lab-Work/docs/3-Analysis/tdms_peak_analysis/README.md

             - I will need to change my functions, so that they can be applied to the magnitude data, or the raw data, or make sure that this is being handled when I pass in data into these functions.
+    - Replicate Andrew's python script for interactive lorentzian plotting, and overlay plots, that way I can look for trends in where my fit is performing poorly.
+I can than record all of the actual fit values, and compare them to my fits, and see where things are most off.
+I would likely need some goodness of fit metric in order for this to work effectively.

 ## Things to Try: ##
 We need to figure what the best way is to fit the data.